New York Doll: Synopsis

 The film details the history of both the New York Dolls and one of its members, Arthur "Killer" Kane.
 The film narrates the history of the band from its formation in 1972, through its drug problems and the deaths of several of its members.
 The central focus of the film, however, is Arthur's life after conversion to the Church of Jesus Christ of Latter-day Saints after struggles with alcoholism, drug abuse, an attempt at suicide, and a 1992 beating with a baseball bat (falsely rumored to be related to the Rodney King riots happening at the same time) that left him near death and needing a long recovery.

 As Kane struggles with both loneliness and poverty, he discovers that he will once again have a chance to perform with the Dolls in London.
 After overcoming his differences with former band member David Johansen, Kane has a successful performance.
 Upon his return to Los Angeles, Kane contemplates touring with the reunited Dolls, but plans are cut short by his unexpected death from leukemia.

+Production

 The film features interviews with Morrissey, who arranged the reunion show, as well as other artists such as Chrissie Hynde and Bob Geldof.

 New York Doll was shot on digital camcorders with an aspect ratio of 1.78:1.

-It scored a 90% on Rotten Tomatoes out of 51 reviews.
+Release

+The film opened in New York and Los Angeles on October 28, 2005.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 51 reviews, with an average rating of 7.5/10.
+The website's consensus reads: "Arthur Kane is a fascinating subject in what ultimately proves to be a touching, bittersweet documentary."